-Additional file 1: Figure S1: Confirmation of imprinted methylation at the H19-DMR in peripheral leukocytes.
+Additional file 1: Figure S1: (A) Confirmation of imprinted methylation at the H19-DMR in peripheral leukocytes.
 (B) Bisulphite PCR analysis of the WT1 promoter interval in cell lines derived from hematological cancers other than AML.
 (PDF 411 KB)

 Additional file 2: Table S1: Characterization of hematological neoplasms according to cytogenetic aberrations.
+Table S3.
 Specificity of AWT1/WT1 hypermethylation as a biomarker.
 Table S4.
 The PCR primer sequences used in this study.
 (DOCX 84 KB)

 Additional file 3: Table S2: Characterization of hematological neoplasms using WHO classification with information on age and sex of the patients (if data available).
 The methylation values obtained following pyrosequencing for the WT1 and AWT1 promoters are also given.
 (XLSX 60 KB)

-Additional file 4: Figure S2: Methylation values of repetitive DNA elements in the KG1A cell lines treated with different concentrations of Decitabine.
+Additional file 4: Figure S2: (A) Methylation values of repetitive DNA elements in the KG1A cell lines treated with different concentrations of Decitabine.
 (B) The methylation values for WT1 and AWT1 promoters and (C) qRT-PCR for WT1, AWT1 and WT1-AS transcripts following Decitabine treatment.
 (TIFF 1 MB)

-Additional file 5: Figure S3: Map of the WT1 locus showing POLII mediated ChIA-PET interactions between the GATA-2 enhancer and the WT1 promoter interval.
+Additional file 5: Figure S3: (A) Map of the WT1 locus showing POLII mediated ChIA-PET interactions between the GATA-2 enhancer and the WT1 promoter interval.
 (B) Abundance of the GATA-2 transcription factor in hematological cancer cell lines as determined by qRT-PCR.
 (PDF 386 KB)